A woman lays flowers on the casket of a loved one who died a wrongful death.

 Get a FREE Case Review

-Our lawyers, backed by years of experience and impressive track records, can confidently handle your wrongful death case.
+Our lawyers, backed by decades of experience and impressive track records, can confidently handle your wrongful death case.

-We genuinely care about and understand the emotional trauma you are going through.
+We genuinely care about what you are going through.
+Let us advocate for you and your family.

 In legal terms, a wrongful death occurs when someone’s death is caused by another party’s negligence, misconduct, or intentional actions.
 If the person had survived, they would have been entitled to file a personal injury claim.
 Since they cannot, their surviving family members or estate can file a wrongful death lawsuit on their behalf.